destish21/burger/README.md

      in your computer.

    * Once in the directory run npm install to install the node_modules needed to run the app.
-    Run by  `node server.js` in your computer command line.
+    Run by  `node server.js or by nodemon server.js` in your computer command line.

    * You can order your burger yummy! on the application.